JannikArndt/jannikarndt.github.io/content/blog/2017/03/Deploying Pentaho jobs into Production.md

 ## The requirements

 We were looking for a system to write, deploy and schedule ETL jobs.
-Since we acutally want to move the data, the en-vogue trend of NoETL and queries on source systems doesn't work for us.
+Since we actually want to move the data, the en-vogue trend of NoETL and queries on source systems doesn't work for us.
 After [giving up on talend](/blog/2017/01/talend_does_not_work), Pentaho made it quite easy to write the kind of jobs we need.
 However, making sure these jobs can be deployed to a server and reliably run there turn out as almost impossible.

 What I want:

 - Deployment in one click (in 2017, Jenkins is nothing new!)
 - Deployment on three development environments (dev, test, prod)
 - Configuration of different schedules for each environment
-- Version control (being able to answer “who change what when?”)
+- Version control (being able to answer “who changed what when?”)

 ## Solution #1: Export and Import via GUI